Last update: 6 months ago

 Recycling plastic at home is an easy and effective way to reduce your carbon footprint and contribute to a more sustainable future.

-It might not seem as that much of a deal, but unlike paper and food waste, plastics, depending on their type, have a dreadfully slow decomposing period – one that can expand over millions of years.
+It might not seem like that much of a deal, but unlike paper and food waste, plastics break down into smaller and smaller pieces.
+Eventually, they become microplastics, which can persist in the environment for centuries or even millennia.
 That’s why recycling plastics is of great importance.

 Let’s review other processes for recycling plastics.

 A process where compatible types of plastics are converted into petroleum.
 This way, they can be used for fuel and for the creation of other plastic products.

 This recycling process typically involves plastics of the same type or with similar melting points.
 They’re all put in a complicated blender and melted into petroleum.
 The only downside is that this process takes up a lot of energy, so people are still not sure if the result is worth it.

 This is a process for recycling plastic electronic devices.
 The recycled product can be used for the filament of 3-D printers, which is a lot more favourable energy-wise.

 Recycling plastic at home can be seen as just a small step, but it is one that can contribute a lot.
 Recycling offers numerous benefits that make it an important part of our efforts to create a more sustainable future.

 - By recycling plastic, we reduce the amount of plastic waste that ends up in landfills.
 Plastic takes hundreds of years to degrade, leading to overflowing waste sites and environmental damage.